Cognigy/Documentation/docs/live-agent/glossary.md

 : One of four possible Live Agent statuses.
 This status indicates that the Agent is available and actively handling customer interactions.
 For more information, read the [Agent Statuses](settings/agents.md) documentation.

 _**Open (conversations)**_
-: This conversation status indicates that a conversation is prepared for a handover to an agent.
+: This conversation status indicates that a conversation is prepared for a handover to a human agent.

 ## P